 - Sounds Of The Eighties: TV Themes of the '80s was number 32 of 32 discs in the collection

 MCA Special Markets and Products were responsible for licensing, mastering and manufacturing the six discs above, all of which featured liner notes by Billy Altman.
 Like Rhino's concurrent Tube Tunes series, these discs feature full-length single versions of most of the theme songs rather than the shorter (usually a minute or less) actual theme as heard on TV which was the forté of the Television's Greatest Hits series.
 And the reason why they could pack 65 tracks on a single disc.
 The 60s discs have 24 tracks and run just over 50 minutes, the 70s discs have 20 tracks and run just over 52 minutes while the 80s discs have 18 tracks and run just over an hour.
-Each of the six discs are also highly sought after by collectors and fetch top dollar on the open market.
+Each of the six discs is also highly sought after by collectors and fetch top dollar on the open market.

 TeeVee Toons, the label behind Television's Greatest Hits, put together this 58 track compact disc in celebration of the network's Golden Anniversary in 1998.
 As I didn't see anything new on it and I already had the songs on previous Television's Greatest Hits discs, I took a pass on CBS: The First 50 Years.